MERCEDES-BENZ: The Fifties, Volume 1

 - chassis number and data card are explained in great detail

-- over 130 mostly recent non-Daimler AG color photos highlight many interesting features, this includes pictures of the suspension
+- over 130 mostly recent non-Daimler AG color photos highlight many interesting features, this includes pictures of the suspension and it

 - looks at their paint and upholstery options.